matter-labs/zksync-web-era-docs/docs/dev/fundamentals/zkSync.md

 Please note that for developer convenience, we usually treat the `Processed` and `Committed` states as a single stage called `Committed` since they have no difference from the UX/DexEx standpoints.

-### The State of the Rollup
+### The State of the rollup
 The current version of zkSync 2.0 solves the needs of most applications on Ethereum, and with more features planned for release soon, zkSync 2.0 will provide developers with a design space to experiment with applications not possible on Ethereum today.
 With this release, we are supporting the following features:

-- Native support of ECDSA signatures: Unlike the first version of zkSync and most of the ZK Rollups, no special operation is required to register the user’s private key.
+- Native support of ECDSA signatures: Unlike the first version of zkSync and most of the ZK rollups, no special operation is required to register the user’s private key.
 Any account can be managed in L2 with the same private key that is used for L1.
 - Solidity 0.8.x support: Deploy your existing codebase with little to no changes required.
 Web3 API.
 With small exceptions, our API is fully compatible with Ethereum.
 This allows seamless integration with existing indexers, explorers, etc.
-- Support for Ethereum cryptographic primitives: zkSync natively supports `keccak256`, `sha256`, and `ecrecover` via precompilers.
+- Support for Ethereum cryptographic primitives: zkSync natively supports `keccak256`, `sha256`, and `ecrecover` via precompiles.
 - Hardhat plugin: Allows easy testing and development of smart contracts on zkSync.
 - L1 → L2 smart contract messaging: Allows developers to pass data from Ethereum L1 to smart contracts on zkSync, providing the required information to run various smart contracts.
 Some features are not included in our current testnet that we’re looking to ship in future upgrades.
 In estimated chronological order, this includes:

-- Account abstraction: Imagine being able to implement custom logic for signature checking for your account.
-Or maybe social recovery?
-Currently, on most of the EVM chains, users need to deploy smart contract wallets for such purposes.
-All of this would be easily supported with account abstraction.
-- Support for older versions of Solidity.
-We are working hard to support different versions of Solidity so that new projects can be added without any problems.
-- zkPorter: One of the largest and most important features, zkPorter will allow users to choose between a zkRollup account featuring the highest security and a 20x fee reduction compared to Ethereum, or a zkPorter account featuring stable transaction fees of just a few cents in a different security model (much higher than that of a sidechain).
-Both zkPorter accounts, and zkRollup accounts, will be able to interact seamlessly together under the hood.
+- zkPorter: One of the largest and most important features, zkPorter will allow users to choose between a zkrollup account featuring the highest security and a 20x fee reduction compared to Ethereum, or a zkPorter account featuring stable transaction fees of just a few cents in a different security model (much higher than that of a sidechain).
+Both zkPorter accounts, and zkrollup accounts, will be able to interact seamlessly together under the hood.

 ## zkSync in comparison

 zkSync [stands out remarkably](https://blog.matter-labs.io/evaluating-ethereum-l2-scaling-solutions-a-comparison-framework-b6b2f410f955) in security and usability among existing L2 scaling solutions.
-Thanks to the combination of cutting-edge cryptography and on-chain data availability, zkRollup (the core network of zkSync) are the only L2 scaling solution that doesn't require any operational activity to keep the funds safe.
+Thanks to the combination of cutting-edge cryptography and on-chain data availability, zkrollup (the core network of zkSync) are the only L2 scaling solution that doesn't require any operational activity to keep the funds safe.
-For example, users can go offline and still be able to withdraw their assets safely when they come back, even if the zkRollup validators are no longer around.
+For example, users can go offline and still be able to withdraw their assets safely when they come back, even if the zkrollup validators are no longer around.

 ## zkSync characteristics